Support for your child's speech, language and communication

 Children’s Speech and Language Therapy – Bromley Healthcare

-The children’s speech and language therapy service from Bromley Healthcare offers assessments, advice and therapy for pre-schoolers, school aged children and young people.
+The children’s speech and language therapy service from Bromley Healthcare offers assessments, advice and therapy for early years and school aged children and young people, and in some cases from 18 to 25 years with an Education, Health and Care plan (EHC plan, often referred to as an EHCP).
 The service works with children, families, carers and staff in pre-schools and schools, to help develop children’s understanding, talking and communication skills.

 The service aims to provide assessment and support to children and young people who may have speech, language and communication difficulties or problems with their eating and drinking (swallowing) skills.

-This service is open to children and young people resident in Bromley or registered to a Bromley GP.
+This service is open to children and young people registered to a Bromley GP or attending a Bromley school.

 The Children’s Speech and Language Therapy service can be reached on 0300 330 5777 or email bromh.cypreferrals@nhs.net.

-Preschool children can be referred by a Health Visitor (HV), GP, preschool setting, or any other professional.
+Before they start school, children can be referred to the speech and language therapy team by a Health Visitor (HV), GP, nursery/preschool setting, or any other professional.
 Parents also have the option to self-refer.

 Once a referral is received, it is triaged.
 In most cases, parents are directed to book an Advice Session at a local Children and Family Centre (C&FC).
 These short sessions provide an opportunity for parents or carers to discuss their concerns, receive guidance, and agree on next steps.
 This may include reassurance, further advice, a follow-up visit, or a referral for targeted or specialist preschool group interventions.

-Children with safeguarding concerns or complex medical needs may be seen directly in a clinic for assessment.
+Children with safeguarding concerns, complex medical needs, or families who need an interpreter, may be seen directly in a clinic for assessment.

 Support for school-aged children and young people

-If you have concerns about a stammer or eating and drinking skills for a school-aged child, you can self-refer directly into the Bromley Healthcare Service.
+If you have concerns about a stammer or eating and drinking skills for a school-aged child, you can self-refer directly into the Bromley Healthcare Service by phoning 0300 330 5777 or emailing bromh.cypreferrals@nhs.net.
+Please tell us your child’s full name and date of birth when you get in touch.

 Find a speech and language therapist